2 Samuel 19

 David offers Barzillai the highest honor - to come to court, to eat at the king's table, to live in Jerusalem.
 This is David's way of saying: you showed me kindness when I had nothing.
 Now you shall have everything.
 Come and live in the palace.

 34And Barzillai said unto the king, How long have I to live, that I should go up with the king unto Jerusalem?
-35I am this day fourscore years old: can I discern between good and evil? can thy servant taste what I eat or what I drink? can I hear any more the voice of singing men and singing women? wherefore then should thy servant be yet a burden unto my lord the king?
+35I am this day fourscore years old: and can I discern between good and evil? can thy servant taste what I eat or what I drink? can I hear any more the voice of singing men and singing women? wherefore then should thy servant be yet a burden unto my lord the king?

 Barzillai declines.
 And his words are a profound meditation on aging and human limitation.
 How long will he live?
 He is eighty.
 He can no longer taste his food, or hear music, or tell good from evil with clarity.
 What would be the point of coming to the court of the king if he cannot enjoy the sweetness of that court?
-He is not refusing David.
 He is reading his own body and his own season, and choosing not to be a burden on the king he loves.

 36Thy servant will go a little way over Jordan with the king: and why should the king recompense it me with such a reward?
 37Let thy servant, I pray thee, turn back again, that I may die in mine own city, and be buried by the grave of my father and of my mother.
-But behold thy servant Chimham; let him go over with my lord the king; and do to him that which shall seem good unto thee.
+But behold thy servant Chimham; let him go over with my lord the king; and do to him what shall seem good unto thee.

 Barzillai offers a compromise.
 He will go with David partway.
 But then he asks to return home - to his own city, to be buried by the grave of his father and mother.
 It is a statement of priorities.
-What matters is not the king's table, but the continuity of his own life, the ground of his ancestors, the place where he will die.
+What matters is the continuity of his own life, the ground of his ancestors, the place where he will die.
 And he offers his son Chimham in his stead: let him go with the king, let the king take him into his service.

 2 Samuel 19:40-43Tribal Jealousy - The First Signs of Division